eskang/MappingSynthesisTool/README.md

 ## Contact

-Please send any questions or comments to Eunsuk Kang (eunsuk.kang@berkeley.edu).
+Please send any questions or comments to Eunsuk Kang (eskang@cmu.edu).